RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 ## Dataset Descriptions

 The <span style="color:purple">*Data*</span> folder contains all of the rtk datasets used in this repository.
+The <span style="color:purple">*Data/Output_Data*</span> subfolder contains all of the <span style="color:blue">*corected*</span> rtk datasets.

-Base Station Files:
+*Uncorrected* Base Station Files:

 1. The <span style="color:purple">*SC_blue_220830.csv*</span> datafile
-    contiants the uncorrected base station point.
+    contiants the *uncorrected* base station point.

-2. The <span style="color:purple">*72772420.o*</span> datafile is the base station RINEX file that was submitted to OPUS.
+2. The <span style="color:purple">*72772420.o*</span> datafile is the *uncorrected* base station RINEX file that was submitted to OPUS for correcting.

-Rover Files:
+*Uncorrected* Rover Files:

 3. The <span style="color:purple">*SC_grn_220830.csv*</span> datafile
-    consists of the raw green rover topo points.
+    consists of the *uncorrected* green rover topo points.

 4. The <span style="color:purple">*SC_red_220830_withdepth.csv*</span>
-    datafile consists of the raw red rover topo and echosounder points.
+    datafile consists of the *uncorrected* red rover topo and echosounder points.
 The depth field was extracted by L. Harrison using Trimble Business Center software.

-Other Files:
+<span style="color:blue">*Corrected*</span> Rover Files:

-5. The <span style="color:purple">*XXX*</span> datafile
+5. The <span
+    style="color:purple">*OUT.FullDataset_Corrected_20221005*</span>
+    datafile is the full (topo and echosounder) *corrected* dataset.
+    This output becomes the input file in ArcMap.

 <br>